basarat/demo-jest/script.md

 > The FizzBuzz problem is commonly presented as the lowest level of comprehension required to illustrate adequacy in computer programming.

 > In this lesson you learn about the problem as well as its solution in TypeScript.
+We will also cover some tricks on approaching the problem and coding interview questions in general.

 ```js
 /**